100 Sights in Frankfurt, Germany (with Map and Images)

 St. Josef in Frankfurt-Bornheim is one of three churches in Frankfurt that are dedicated to the patron saint Joseph of Nazareth.
 It is the parish church of the new type of Catholic parish of St. Josef Frankfurt am Main, to which three other churches belong as church places and in which there are also two profile churches of the Diocese of Limburg, which are also branch churches of the parish.
 Like the other two Josefskirchen in Frankfurt am Main, the sacred building is located in the Diocese of Limburg.

-With 168 hectares, the Volkspark Niddatal is the largest and most visited green area in Frankfurt am Main and after the city forest of Frankfurt's second largest green area.
-The namesake is the nidda that flows through it in the north.
-According to the character, the Niddapark is a wide range of natural meadow landscape.
-In memory of the Federal Garden Show in 1989, it is also called Buga site in Frankfurt's vernacular.
-The park and the Federal Garden Show were designed by landscape architects Norfried Pohl.
-The Niddapark has been part of the Frankfurt green belt since 1991.
+With 168 hectares, Volkspark Niddatal is the largest and most visited green space in Frankfurt am Main and Frankfurt's second largest green space after the Stadtwald.
+It is named after the Nidda, which flows through it in the north.
+The character of Niddapark is an extensive natural floodplain landscape.
+In memory of the Federal Garden Show in 1989, it is also called the BUGA site in Frankfurt vernacular.
+The park and the Federal Garden Show were designed by landscape architect Norfried Pohl.
+Since 1991, Niddapark has been part of Frankfurt's green belt.

 The Schelmenburg, also known as the Schelmenschloss or Gruckau, was a medieval moated castle in today's Frankfurt-Bergen-Enkheim in Hesse.
 For several centuries it was the ancestral castle of the Schelme von Bergen.
 Today, a baroque moated castle is still preserved from the Schelmenburg, which was built in 1700 on the foundation walls of the former core castle.